 What is et al.?
-Can this Latin abbreviation be used at the end of the greeting in an email?
-It would look like this:
+Can this Latin abbreviation be used at the end of the greeting in an e-mail?

 The expression et al., which is always followed by a period, stands for “and others.”
-So the greetings above would mean:
+So greetings with et al. would mean:

 - Many people do not know the meaning of et al., so using it will confuse readers.